tribixbite/awesome/README.md

 *   [madmalik/mononoki](https://github.com/madmalik/mononoki) - a programming typeface
 *   [appbaseio/dejavu](https://github.com/appbaseio/dejavu) - The Missing Web UI for Elasticsearch: Import, browse and edit data with rich filters and query views, create search UIs visually.
 *   [alphapapa/solarized-everything-css](https://github.com/alphapapa/solarized-everything-css) - A collection of Solarized user-stylesheets for...everything?
-*   [json-api/json-api](https://github.com/json-api/json-api) - A specification for building JSON APIs

 ## Kotlin

 *   [DanielMartinus/Konfetti](https://github.com/DanielMartinus/Konfetti) - Celebrate more with this lightweight confetti particle system 🎊
 *   [TeamVanced/VancedManager](https://github.com/TeamVanced/VancedManager) - Vanced Installer
 *   [TeamVanced/VancedStore](https://github.com/TeamVanced/VancedStore) - General Application Store with support for root apps and more

-## C#

-*   [furkandeveloper/EasyCronJob](https://github.com/furkandeveloper/EasyCronJob) - This repository provides easy cron job to your application on IHostedService.
-*   [MonkeDAO/observer](https://github.com/MonkeDAO/observer) - A command-line tracking tool for Solana-based NFT marketplaces and a metadata scraper for Metaplex protocol.
-*   [Tyrrrz/DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter) - Exports Discord chat logs to a file
-*   [JumpmanSr/BailOutMode](https://github.com/JumpmanSr/BailOutMode) - BailOutMode, a Beat Saber mod that automatically switches to no fail instead of ending a song.
-*   [Assistant/ModAssistant](https://github.com/Assistant/ModAssistant) - Simple Beat Saber Mod Installer
-*   [Tichau/FileConverter](https://github.com/Tichau/FileConverter) - File Converter is a very simple tool which allows you to convert and compress one or several file(s) using the context menu in windows explorer.
-*   [evilC/AutoHotInterception](https://github.com/evilC/AutoHotInterception) - An AutoHotkey wrapper for the Interception driver
-*   [KyleJFischer/SpartanController](https://github.com/KyleJFischer/SpartanController) - Control your computer via a text file.
-I recommend a command from IFTTT to update the text file.

 ## PowerShell